cockroachdb/docs/v21.1/movr-flask-overview.md

 redirect_from: multi-region-overview.html
 ---

-This tutorial walks you through developing and deploying a global application built on CockroachDB, using Flask, SQLAlchemy, {{ site.data.products.db }}, and [Google Cloud](https://cloud.google.com/) services.
+This tutorial guides you through developing and deploying a global application built on CockroachDB, using Flask, SQLAlchemy, {{ site.data.products.db }}, and [Google Cloud](https://cloud.google.com/) services.

 The following sections make up the tutorial: